hertzmann/hertzmann.github.io/_posts/2026-05-20-consciousness.md

 "AI" enthusiasts arguing for "AI" consciousness say: [prove to me that you are conscious](https://faculty.washington.edu/ebender/papers/Bender-2024-preprint.pdf); I've heard this many times from computer scientists.
 Of course, there's no scientific test for consciousness.
 So this is presented as a "gotcha."
 The enthusiast often then suggests that this demonstrates a double standard favoring humans over AI, and that "AI" consciousness is just as plausible as human consciousness.

-Here I propose an explanation for why we can know that other people are conscious, even if we cannot formally "prove" it.
+Here I propose an explanation for why you can know that other people are conscious, even if we cannot formally "prove" it.

-The argument is simple: **if you are conscious, and you know that other people have similar behaviors and similar biological brains to you, then they must have similar consciousness to you.
-The alternatives are too implausible to take seriously.**
+The argument is simple: **if you are conscious, and you know that other people have similar behaviors and similar biological brains to you, then they must have similar consciousness to you.** The alternatives are too implausible to take seriously.

 Likewise: **the more similar that animals are to us, biologically and behaviorally, the more-similar their consciousness ought to be as well.**